dzbeda/projects/ansible/jinja-template-examples.md

   1. Break the input domain-name ; Split by .
   2. Add the name partten to a defined string
 ### Code
 domin_name: dudu.zbeda.com   #  Defined input.
-Can be define on external file
+Can be defined on an external file

-{% set domain_pattern = domin_name.split('.') %}  # Define new list names domain_pattern.
-Each entery is defined based on . split
+{% set domain_pattern = domin_name.split('.') %}  # Define a list, named domain_pattern.
+Each entry is split by .

 domain.pattern=(resource\\.{{ domain_pattern|join('\\\\.') }})$